Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

     public List<ModelData> createModels(List<String> models) { }

     /**
-     * Creates one or many models synchronously.
+     * Creates one or many models.
      * @param models The list of models to create.
 Each string corresponds to exactly one model.
      * @return A REST response containing the list of created models.
      */
     @ServiceMethod(returns = ReturnType.COLLECTION)
-    public Response<List<ModelData>> createModelsWithResponse(List<String> models) { }
+    public Response<List<ModelData>> createModelsWithResponse(List<String> models, Context context) { }

     /**
-     * Gets a model, including the model metadata and the model definition synchronously.
+     * Gets a model, including the model metadata and the model definition.
      * @param modelId The Id of the model.
      * @return The application/json model
      */